macs3-project/MACS/README.md

 defined as the genome size which can be sequenced.
 Because of the repetitive features on the chromosomes, the actual mappable genome size will be smaller than the original size, about 90% or 70% of the genome size.
-The default hs -- 2.7e9 is recommended for UCSC human hg18 assembly.
+The default *hs* -- 2.7e9 is recommended for human genome.
 Here are all precompiled parameters for effective genome size:

  * hs: 2.7e9
  * mm: 1.87e9